5 Steps to Create an Opt-In Freebie Your Audience Loves

 To create an opt-in freebie your audience loves, you need to know your audience reeeeally well.
 What topics are they interested in?
 What do they need help with?
 Where do they hang out online?

-Once you’ve generated a list of your ideal reader’s problem areas, it’s time to choose one to focus on.
+Once you've generated a list of your ideal reader's problem areas, it's time to choose one key topic to focus on.
 Which problem best matches up with your expertise?
-In other words, which question are you most comfortable answering, or which problem are you most confident solving?
+In other words, which question are you most comfortable answering or which problem are you most confident solving?
+That’s your topic!

-As mentioned above, your freebie can come in SO many different formats; from checklists to workbooks to videos and more.
-The goal is to make sure that the CONTENT in your freebie is perfectly suited to the FORMAT.
+As mentioned above, your freebie can come in many different formats — from checklists to workbooks to videos and more.
+The goal is to make sure that the content in your freebie is perfectly suited to the format you present it in.

-For example, a tech tutorial of an online program works best as a video where you record your screen and talk users through what you’re doing.
-If you’re sharing a long list of items to complete, you’ll want to create a checklist (people LOVE ticking things off a list!)
+For example, a tech tutorial might work best as a video where you record your screen and talk through what you're doing.
+If you're sharing a long list of items to complete, you could create a checklist (who doesn’t love ticking things off a list?).

-Take a few minutes to decide on the best format for your freebie.
-Then it’s time to come up with a fun name!
-You want your title to be catchy, intriguing, and memorable, while still being simple enough for people to remember.
+Take a few minutes now to figure out the best format for your freebie.
+Then it's time to come up with a fun name for it!
+You want the title to be catchy, intriguing, and memorable, while still being simple enough for people to remember.

 Here are a few tips to keep in mind when creating your freebie:

-+ Incorporate your brand fonts and colors to increase recognition
+Incorporate your brand fonts and colors to improve recognition

-+ Add your logo or domain name so people are reminded of where it came from
+Add your logo and domain name so people are reminded of where the freebie came from

-+ Create social media graphics to promote your freebie at the same time as you’re creating the actual freebie
+Design social media graphics to promote your freebie at the same time as you’re creating the actual freebie

-If design really isn’t your strong suit, I’d suggest either taking a course to improve your graphic design skills, or hiring a professional to create some freebie templates for you.
-You want your subscribers to be BLOWN AWAY by how amazing your freebies look and how awesome the content is, so they know it’s a sign of great things to come!
+If design really isn't your strong suit, I'd suggest either taking a course to improve your graphic design skills or hiring a professional to create some freebie templates for you.
+You want your subscribers to be blown away by how amazing your freebies look and how awesome the content is, so they know it's a sign of great things to come!

-Once you’re freebie is looking fresh and is ready to go, it’s time to set up the automated delivery!
+Once you're freebie is looking fresh, it's time to set up the automated delivery…

-First, you’re going to need a way for people to sign-up to receive your freebie.
-One of the reasons I love ConvertKit (*affiliate link) as an email list provider is because they include customizable sign-up forms and landing pages you can customize.
-I also use LeadPages to create a lot of my sign-up boxes and pages.
+Next up, you're going to need a way for people to sign-up and receive your freebie.
+One of the reasons I love ConvertKit (*affiliate link) as an email list provider is because they include customizable sign-up forms and landing pages with all of their plans.
+I’ve also used LeadPages (*affiliate link) to create pop-up boxes and landing pages.

-In terms of delivery, there are a few different ways you can deliver your freebie when someone opts-in.
-You can set it up to send with the “Welcome” email your new subscriber receives (more on these in a blog post next week!)
-OR you can create a password-protected Resource Library to house all of your freebies, and send the password to new subscribers in a welcome email.
+In terms of freebie delivery, there are a few different ways you can deliver your freebie when somebody opts in for it.
+You can set it up so that the freebie is included in the welcome email your new subscriber receives from you, or you can create a password-protected Resource Library to house all of your freebies and then send the password to new subscribers in a welcome email.

-Because I use ConvertKit for my email list, let me quickly walk you through how to deliver your freebie with ConvertKit.
-There are a couple ways you can do this, but here’s my personal favorite…
+Because I use ConvertKit (*affiliate link) for my email list, let me quickly walk you through how to deliver your freebie with ConvertKit.

 Step #1.
-Create a ConvertKit Form for your new freebie (this is how people will opt-in)
+Create a ConvertKit Form for your new freebie (this is how people will sign up for it).

 Step #2.
-Create a new Sequence in ConvertKit and name it after your freebie.
+Create a new Sequence in ConvertKit and name the sequence after your freebie.